Pilates and Spinal Rehabilitation

 • Increases stability of the pelvis and shoulders

-• Helps relieve stress and tension and promote a feeling of wellbeing
+• Helps relieve stress and tension and promote a feeling of well-being

 • Improves body awareness